Survival secrets every family must know about

 Hundreds of injuries result in rapid blood loss that can be life-threatening.
 Estimates are that each year about 60,000 people bleed to death in this country, and tens of thousands more lose enough blood to require a transfusion.
 Even bleeding from less-serious cuts, nosebleeds, and abrasions can be difficult to stop at times.
 Compression wraps, ice, and elevating a wound can help, but not always.

-Turmeric has anti-inflammatory, anti-tumor, anti-bacterial, anti-viral, and antioxidant properties.
-I once got a letter from a chef who wrote that he loved to cook with turmeric, and had come to admire its ability to stop bleeding.
-He said that putting turmeric powder directly on cuts causes blood to clot almost instantly.
-You can find turmeric in grocery stores.
-A more reliable (but more expensive) alternative is a turmeric supplement concentrated and standardized for curcumin, such as Turmeric Power by Nature’s Herbs.
-It can be found in health food stores.
+The culinary spice turmeric has anti-inflammatory, anti-tumor, anti-bacterial, anti-viral, and antioxidant properties.
+A more reliable (but more expensive) alternative is a turmeric supplement concentrated and standardized for curcumin.
 Start with two or three capsules per day, and adjust the amount as needed.

 Legally Stockpile Antibiotics